All players are required to read the rules which contains vital information regarding player eligibility, policies, procedures, and league rules.

 • Roster changes must be submitted by the Roster Change Deadline

-• To request players to be added to your roster please email the league manager with your your team name, the league you are regsitered in complete with day and time, along with your list of players including student's full name, NSID and student number.
+• To request players to be added to your roster please email the league manager with your your team name, the league you are registered in complete with day and time, along with your list of players including student's full name, NSID and student number.

 Cancellations